NASCAR 2026 Driver News and Updates

 Matt Crafton will retire after the 2025 season – On August 18, ThorSport Racing announced that Crafton will retire at the end of the 2025 season.

 Tyler Ankrum returns to McAnally-Hilgemann Racing – On Nov.
-6, the team announced that Ankrum will continue to drive the No. 18 Chevrolet for the team in 2026.
+6, the team confirmed that Ankrum will continue to drive the No. 18 Chevrolet for the team in 2026.
 It will be his third full-time season with the team.

 Layne Riggs signs multi-year contract extension with Front Row Motorsports – On Oct.
-29, Front Row Motorsports confirmed that Layne Riggs will drive the No. 34 Ford in 2026 for his third full-time season with the team.
+29, Front Row Motorsports revealed that Layne Riggs will drive the No. 34 Ford in 2026 for his third full-time season with the team.

 Dawson Sutton will be back in the Truck Series with Rackley W.A.R in 2026 – It was announced on Nov.
 17 that Sutton will return to drive the No. 26 full-time for the team.